Salable/node-sdk/docs/docs/pricing-tables/get-one.md

 _Type:_ `PricingTableParameters`

-Query parameters to be passed in to the checkout config
+Below is the list of properties than can be used in the `queryParams` argument.

 **globalPlanOptions**
 The `globalPlanOptions` are default parameters that apply to all plans listed in the pricing table.
 These settings apply to each plan unless overridden by `individualPlanOptions`.